-A hard disk consists of one or several rotary magnetic disks, an impulse, movable heads, a tax electronics with an interface to the connection with the computer.
+A hard disk consists of one or more rotating magnetic disks, a drive, a movable read-write head arm, control electronics with an interface for connection to the computer.

-It is interesting to work out that at a radius of 40 mm of the magnetic disks and at a rotating speed of 7200 revs, the heads race at a speed of 108 km/h and at a distance of approx. 0.2 µ m above the magnet surface.
-For comparison: a fingerprint has the height of 4 µ m.
+It is interesting to work out that at a radius of 40 mm of the magnetic disks and at a rotating speed of 7200 rpm, the heads race at a speed of 108 km/h and at a distance of approx. 0.2 µm above the magnetic surface.
+For comparison, a human fingerprint is 4 µm height.

 Any resemblance to a record player is only formal.
 The data are not stored on the disk successively like songs on a record.
 In order to reach bigger capacities and short access times, the data are distributed in a certain algorithm on the magnetic surfaces.

-The write/ read head exists of two heads: Writing head and reading head.
-Due to the rotation of the write/ read unity these both heads are on different tracks.
-The synchronisation of both heads is guaranteed by the hard disk programme (Microcode).
-The parametres of this programme are summarised in the production and are individual for every single hard disk.
+The write / read head exists of two heads: Writing head and reading head.
+Due to the rotation of the write / read unity these both heads are on different tracks.
+The synchronization of both heads is guaranteed by the hard disk programme (Microcode).
+The parameters of this program are summarized in the production and are individual for every single hard disk.